Palette Life Sciences Announces Completion of $30 Million Equity Financing and Expansion of the Board of Directors

 -Funds will be used for expansion of commercial US footprint and acceleration of clinical development of Barrigel®-

-SANTA BARBARA, Calif. and STOCKHOLM, Sweden, Oct.
-20, 2021 (GLOBE NEWSWIRE) -- Palette Life Sciences, a Swedish domiciled, fully integrated global life sciences company dedicated to improving patient outcomes, announced today that the company has completed a $30 million equity financing during the spring and also expanded its Board of Directors by five members.
+SANTA BARBARA, Calif. and STOCKHOLM, Sweden , Oct.
+21, 2021 (GLOBE NEWSWIRE) -- Palette Life Sciences, a Swedish domiciled, fully integrated global life sciences company dedicated to improving patient outcomes, announced today that the company has completed a $30 million equity financing during the spring and also expanded its Board of Directors by five members.

 The investment was led by the Swedish privately held investment firm Melker Schörling AB and a global player in the Oncology space.
 Carnegie Investment Bank acted as financial advisor of the capital raise which was completed earlier this year.
 Back Bay Life Science Advisors has acted as strategic advisor to Palette Life Sciences.